About Your Bladder Surgery With a Continent Cutaneous Diversion

 When part of your colon is removed, the part that’s left adapts to the change.
 Your colon will start to adapt soon after your surgery.
 During this time, you may have gas, cramps, or changes in your bowel habits (such as diarrhea or frequent bowel movements).
 These changes may take weeks to months to go away.

-If you’re having problems with changes in your bowel function, talk with your healthcare provider.
+If you’re having problems with changes in your bowel function, talk with your doctor or nurse.
 You can also try the tips below.

 Tips for managing gas